lewisflude/Handcraft/docs/General.md

 * `/motd` View the message of the day
 * `/tps` Show the server TPS
 * `/discord` Show the link to the Handcraft Discord
+* `/buy` Show a menu where you can see donation options
 * `/help` View a list on all available commands